 Progressive Care, Inc. and Smart Medical Alliance, Inc. are taxed as C corporations.
-PharmCo, LLC is taxed as a partnership, wherein each member is responsible for the tax liability, if any, related to its proportionate share of

-PharmCo LLC's taxable income.
+PharmCo, LLC is taxed as a partnership, wherein each member is responsible for the tax liability, if any, related to its proportionate share of PharmCo LLC's taxable income.
 Accordingly, no provision for income taxes is reflected in the accompanying consolidated financial statements.
 Progressive Care, Inc. has a 100% ownership interest in PharmCo, LLC; therefore, all of PharmCo, LLC's taxable income is included in Progressive Care, Inc.'s taxable income.

-The provision for income taxes for the years ended December 31, 2016 and 2015 on the Consolidated Statements of Operations represents the minimum state corporate tax payments.
-There was no current tax provision for the year ended December 31, 2016 because taxable income was fully offset by prior year net operating loss carryforwards.
-Total available net operating losses to be carried forward to future taxable years was approximately \$4,100,000 as of December 31, 2016.
-The Company's net deferred tax asset at December 31, 2016 and 2015 was attributable primarily to net operating loss carryforwards, and was fully offset by a 100% valuation allowance as it was not more likely than not that the tax benefits of the loss carryforwards would be realized.
-The change in the valuation allowance was approximately \$107,000 and \$17,000 for the years ended December 31, 2016 and 2015, respectively.
+The provision for income taxes for the years ended December 31, 2017 and 2016 on the Consolidated Statements of Operations represents the minimum state corporate tax payments.
+There was no current tax provision for the year ended December 31, 2017 and 2016 because taxable income was fully offset by prior year net operating loss carryforwards.
+Total available net operating losses to be carried forward to future taxable years was approximately \$4,000,000 as of December 31, 2017, which will expire in various years through 2037.
+The Company's net deferred tax asset at December 31, 2017 and 2016 was attributable primarily to net operating loss carryforwards and was fully offset by a 100% valuation allowance as it was not more likely than not that the tax benefits of the loss carryforwards would be realized.
+The change in the valuation allowance was approximately \$663,000 and \$107,000 for the years ended December 31, 2017 and 2016, respectively.

 The Company accounts for uncertainty in income taxes by recognizing a tax position in the consolidated financial statements only after determining that the relevant tax authority would more likely than not sustain the position following an audit.
 For tax positions meeting the more likely than not threshold, the amount recognized in the consolidated financial statements is the largest benefit that has a greater than 50 percent likelihood of being realized upon ultimate settlement with the relevant tax authority.
 The Company records interest and penalties related to tax uncertainties, if any, as income tax expense.
-Based on management's evaluation, the Company does not believe it has any uncertain tax positions during the years ended December 31, 2016 and 2015.
+Based on management's evaluation, the Company does not believe it has any uncertain tax positions during the years ended December 31, 2017 and 2016.